spacemanspiff2007/HABApp/_doc/rule_examples.rst

 Process Errors in Rules
 ------------------------------------------
 This example shows how to create a rule with a function which will be called when **any** rule throws an error.
-The rule function then can push the error message to an openhab item or e.g. use Pushover to send the error message to the mobile device (see :doc:`Advanced Usage <advanced_usage>` for more information).
+The rule function then can push the error message to an openHAB item or e.g. use Pushover to send the error message to the mobile device (see :doc:`Advanced Usage <advanced_usage>` for more information).

 .. exec_code::